iosband/iosband.github.io/_posts/2015-07-30-Beat-the-bandit.md

 Here are my first takeaways:

 - **Being greedy really sucks.**
-- Human intuition and $epsilon$-greedy (here $epsilon = 0.1$) aren't bad on the small problems (drugs and/or patients).
+- Human intuition and $\epsilon$-greedy (here $\epsilon = 0.1$) aren't bad on the small problems (drugs and/or patients).
-- **Once you get into the large-scale problems you start to see the benefits of efficient experimentation**.
+- Once you get into the large-scale problems you start to see the benefits of efficient experimentation.
-- Posterior sampling is consistently one of the best algorithms in simulation.
+- **Posterior sampling is consistently one of the best algorithms**.

 Isn't it nice when the experiment matches the theory?